ethereum/pm/All Core Devs Meetings/Meeting 57.md

 **VB**: I opened up a [magicians thread](https://ethereum-magicians.org/t/things-to-decide-for-phase-2-copy-from-eth2-0-specs-github-issues/2895) about the light client materials.
 The Eth2 light client inside eth 1 would require precompile and it would very significantly benefit from all data gas cost reduction.
 And that's probably also something that would give us a one-liner that seems to be in line.

-**Borris**:  I think one thing to bring up on the topic of precompile so there's another precompile proposal by Remco would like to see it in Istanbul.
+**Boris**:  I think one thing to bring up on the topic of precompile so there's another precompile proposal by Remco would like to see it in Istanbul.
 So I suggest one of the things to go over in person is if there's an opportunity to work together on precompiles rather than be every client implements their own. so not for discussion just right now but just bringing it up and to put it in people's minds.

 **VB**: And I also saw the generic elliptic curve precompile idea which is interesting the one thing to point out is.
 That's not a replacement for a BLS 381 precompile because you cann't do pairings over a generic elliptical curve precomplie and we are doing for BLS 381 generic support.

-**Borris**:  yeah I think all of these obviously we don't want to do any infinite  pre compiles but get help from Ramco and yourself another cryptographers and see what are The Logical ones to get into the ETH 1.x line
+**Boris**:  yeah I think all of these obviously we don't want to do any infinite  pre compiles but get help from Ramco and yourself another cryptographers and see what are The Logical ones to get into the ETH 1.x line

 **VB**: Agreed, and it's also not just a question of cryptography is also a question of what our priorities are.
 For example BLS 381 is nice because that improves interoperability with the zcash and other blockchain.
 But additionally does this like extra big thing of making it viable to have it use to light clients.
 Whereas for other hash function might have like different Value in is not a kind of cryptographic liability as it is about what concrete  things do we go through in and want to achieve.